NSS-Day-Cohort-66/server-side-python-curriculum/book-5-capstone/chapters/DEPLOY_DJANGO_01.md

 ## Overview

+First, if you haven't used Digital Ocean yet, [sign up for $100 credit](https://m.do.co/c/47e5e578d1cd).

 To deploy your Django REST API to the cloud, you are going use the Digital Ocean platform.
 Be aware that deploying any non-static application will incur some costs - on any platform.
 For Digital Ocean, the cost is $5.00/month 💰 💰, so if you are unwilling or unable to take on that cost, do not follow these steps.

 ## Settings